obluda3/Strikers2013-Tools/tutorial.md

 # Textures

 Start by extracting the whole **ui.bin** archive (that's the one that contains most of the **SHTXFS/SHTXFF/SHTXF4** - texture files).
-The regular version of Scarlet can handle the SHTXFS but the colors are inverted, which is why **Alpha** made a custom build : [Scarlet](https://cdn.discordapp.com/attachments/697476778989584405/755511582833901578/Scarlet_Update.rar).

-Drag-and-drop the extracted folder to Scarlet's executable, and it will convert all the textures to png.

-To import a png back into a SHTX file, you can use Kuriimu2.
+To import a png back into a SHTX file, you can use Kuriimu2 or this tool.